Skip to navigation Skip to content

 Wood Cabinets With Glass Doors

-A staple of the country kitchen is wooden cabinets with glass doors.
-Similar to a display cabinet, these can be used to store plates, glasses and other kitchen essentials.
 One way to add some colour to your kitchen is choosing coloured cabinets or painting them yourself.
 We'd opt for a pastel colour such as blue or a light green but whichever you choose, this can be an easy way to make your kitchen space feel unique.
+For 2025, richer, moodier hues are on trend so try a deep burgundy or a matcha green for a more comforting tone.

 Keep Original Features On Show

-If you are lucky enough to live in a older country house, or a house with some character features, we'd always recommend keeping them on show.
 Original features such as wood beams, fire places and old doors and windows will add lots of character to your kitchen and give you a head start on creating the farmhouse look.
-If you find these features have been removed or hidden by previous owners, don't be afraid to return them to their former glory.
+If you find these features have been removed or hidden by previous owners, don't be afraid to return them to their former glory

 Worktop